ENHANCE-PET/FALCON/README.md

 </div>

-FALCON (Fast Algorithms for motion correction) is a fully-automatic and powerful tool for performing accurate motion correction in dynamic total-body or whole-body PET imaging.
-Unlike many existing solutions, FALCON is designed to be vendor, tracer, and organ independent, making it a flexible and reliable choice for a wide range of applications.
+FALCON (Fast Algorithms for motion correction) is a powerful and fully-automatic tool for motion correction in dynamic total-body or whole-body PET imaging.
+It is designed to be flexible and reliable for a wide range of applications, regardless of vendor, tracer, or organ.

-Built on top of the fast and efficient greedy registration toolkit, FALCON leverages cutting-edge algorithms to quickly and accurately correct for motion artifacts and improve the quality of PET images.
-With FALCON, researchers and clinicians can obtain clearer, more reliable results, even in challenging imaging scenarios.
+We are pleased to announce that FALCON is free for academic use, making it an accessible and valuable resource for researchers and clinicians alike.
+With cutting-edge algorithms and minimal user input, FALCON improves the quality of PET images and delivers clearer, more reliable results even in challenging imaging scenarios.

-FALCON is fully-automatic, which means it requires minimal user input and can be easily integrated into existing workflows.
-We believe FALCON is an essential tool for anyone working with dynamic brain, total-body or whole-body PET imaging, and we hope you'll find it as useful as we do.
+Built on top of the fast and efficient greedy registration toolkit, FALCON is easily integrated into existing workflows and an essential tool for anyone working with dynamic brain, total-body or whole-body PET imaging.
 If you appreciate the work we've put into FALCON, please consider leaving a star on our GitHub repository.
 Your feedback and support are greatly appreciated.

-Whether you're working in research, clinical care, or industry, FALCON is the ideal choice for dynamic total-body or whole-body PET imaging motion correction.
+Whether you're working in research, clinical care, or industry, FALCON is the ideal choice for motion correction in dynamic total-body or whole-body PET imaging.
 Try it today and experience the benefits of state-of-the-art image processing technology.

-We would love to know what you are using FALCON for!
-Please let us know your use-cases [here!](https://github.com/QIMP-Team/FALCON/discussions/42)
+We would love to know how you are utilizing FALCON for your academic work.
+Please feel free to share your use-cases and feedback with us in the discussions section of our GitHub repository [here!](https://github.com/QIMP-Team/FALCON/discussions/42)

 ### 🏥 Commercial availability